jperez1478/TimeComplexity-Swift5/README.md

 ```
 - function checkfirst will print out the names in String array.
 As the input array increases in size
 - number of iterations that the for loop makes increases by the same amount
+- As data increases the running time increase by the same amount